mdroth/linux/Documentation/x86/resctrl.rst

 	file.
 On successful pseudo-locked region creation the mode will automatically change to "pseudo-locked".

+"ctrl_hw_id":
+	Available only with debug option.
+The identifier used by hardware for the control group.
+On x86 this is the CLOSID.

 When monitoring is enabled all MON groups will also contain:

 "mon_data":